Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 - eyes flicking from side-to-side

-- behavioural changes (whining, seeking attention, aggression)
+- behavioral changes (whining, seeking attention, aggression)

 - loss of basic training which could include incontinence